 DonateWCUW 91.3 is your local community cultural center: radio, gallery, performances, movies, and record shop.
 But we can’t do it without you!
 Please support us by donating.

-The Harold Stevens Gallery is located inside WCUW, 910 Main Street, Worcester, MA.
+The WCUW FrontRoom is located at 910 Main St., Worcester, MA.
 Parking in the Clark University lot across the street, or on the street.

-Thursday, June 18 and Friday, June 18: Cinema Worcester at the Frontroom Presents “Jinsei”
+Thursday, July 2 and Friday, July 3: Cinema Worcester at the Frontroom Presents “Ask E. Jean”

-Run time is 1 hour and 33 minutes.
+Run time is 1 hour and 31 minutes.
 NR.
-Japanese with subtitles.

 Purchase tickets online: . $14.64 general admission, $12.51 senior/student with ID, $11.44 for WCUW members (processing fees included).